 When the topic of spirituality is raised in relation to mental health most people think of The Exorcist.
-In reality, most spiritual approaches are far more different than what Hollywood would have us believe or even years-for transformational experiences to settle into a more expansive state that can greatly benefit the community.
+In reality, most spiritual approaches are far more different than what Hollywood would have us believe.

 Many spiritual traditions view madness as a potentially meaningful process leading to greater wisdom and personal insight.
 For example, in some indigenous cultures, special status is conferred to individuals who experience altered states of consciousness.